speakeasy-api/openapi-directory/SDKs/amazonaws.com/dms/2016-01-01/go/README.md

 * `CancelReplicationTaskAssessmentRun` - <p>Cancels a single premigration assessment run.</p> <p>This operation prevents any individual assessments from running if they haven't started running.
 It also attempts to cancel any individual assessments that are currently running.</p>
 * `CreateEndpoint` - <p>Creates an endpoint using the provided settings.</p> <note> <p>For a MySQL source or target endpoint, don't explicitly specify the database using the <code>DatabaseName</code> request parameter on the <code>CreateEndpoint</code> API call.
 Specifying <code>DatabaseName</code> when you create a MySQL endpoint replicates all the task tables to this single database.
 For MySQL endpoints, you specify the database only when you specify the schema in the table-mapping rules of the DMS task.</p> </note>
 * `CreateEventSubscription` - <p> Creates an DMS event notification subscription. </p> <p>You can specify the type of source (<code>SourceType</code>) you want to be notified of, provide a list of DMS source IDs (<code>SourceIds</code>) that triggers the events, and provide a list of event categories (<code>EventCategories</code>) for events you want to be notified of.
 If you specify both the <code>SourceType</code> and <code>SourceIds</code>, such as <code>SourceType = replication-instance</code> and <code>SourceIdentifier = my-replinstance</code>, you will be notified of all the replication instance events for the specified source.
 If you specify a <code>SourceType</code> but don't specify a <code>SourceIdentifier</code>, you receive notice of the events for that source type for all your DMS sources.
 If you don't specify either <code>SourceType</code> nor <code>SourceIdentifier</code>, you will be notified of events generated from all DMS sources belonging to your customer account.</p> <p>For more information about DMS events, see <a href="https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Events.html">Working with Events and Notifications</a> in the <i>Database Migration Service User Guide.</i> </p>
+* `CreateFleetAdvisorCollector` - Creates a Fleet Advisor collector using the specified parameters.
 * `CreateReplicationInstance` - <p>Creates the replication instance using the specified parameters.</p> <p>DMS requires that your account have certain roles with appropriate permissions before you can create a replication instance.
 For information on the required roles, see <a href="https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Security.html#CHAP_Security.APIRole">Creating the IAM Roles to Use With the CLI and DMS API</a>.
 For information on the required permissions, see <a href="https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Security.html#CHAP_Security.IAMPermissions">IAM Permissions Needed to Use DMS</a>.</p>
 * `CreateReplicationSubnetGroup` - <p>Creates a replication subnet group given a list of the subnet IDs in a VPC.</p> <p>The VPC needs to have at least one subnet in at least two availability zones in the Amazon Web Services Region, otherwise the service will throw a <code>ReplicationSubnetGroupDoesNotCoverEnoughAZs</code> exception.</p>
 * `CreateReplicationTask` - Creates a replication task using the specified parameters.